 MSN admission information

-- Submit application for Graduate School and Graduate Nursing Program Application by the deadline;
+- Submit application to the Graduate School and the Graduate Nursing Program Application; (Nurs App Word Doc)

 - The application process includes:

 - Applicant will have an unencumbered nursing license (RN)

 - Provide one official copy of all transcripts to the Graduate School.

 - Applicants must have a cumulative GPA for the last 60 hours of college credit of at least a 3.0 on a 4.0 scale.
 Failure in any nursing coursework will be taken into consideration.
 A Nursing GPA will also be calculated and taken into consideration.